Reducing, reusing and recycling plastic bags and wrap

 Plastic film, which includes many types of bags and wrap, is everywhere in our lives.
 In part because of their convenience and abundance, though, plastic bags and wrap are often used in excess, wasted, buried in landfills or littered in our streets, natural areas and surface waters.

 There are easy and cost-effective ways to reduce waste and recapture the benefits of plastic bags and wrap after their initial use.
 Individuals and businesses can reduce excessive use of bags and wrap, reuse them or recycle them.
 Industrial shrink wrap used in the packaging can be recycled and is in high demand by manufacturers as a raw material.
 Individuals, schools, non-profits, workplaces and communities can collect plastic bags and wrap for recycling or promote local recycling programs.
-One opportunity for involvement is through WRAP, the Wrap Recycling Action Project.

 Reduce the number of bags you use and reuse plastic bags